department-of-veterans-affairs/next-build/READMEs/business-logic.md

 ### Examples

-Given a user wants to know about when an event is being held.
+- Given a user wants to know about when an event is being held.
-When the user opens an event article about the event on www.va.gov/`<facility name>`/events Then on the event article, the `when` section should show the user the date and time, updated to the user's time localization, of when the event is being held.
+- When the user opens an event article about the event on www.va.gov/`<facility name>`/events
+- Then on the event article, the `when` section should show the user the date and time, updated to the user's time localization, of when the event is being held.
 <img width="707" alt="Screenshot 2024-09-23 at 2 30 35 PM" src="https://github.com/user-attachments/assets/8d8c8ad7-e7b4-4b3f-a02a-70aa1d965490">

 ## Implementation

-The timezone calculations can be found in the [date.ts](src/lib/utils/date.ts) file line 219 deriveFormattedTimestamp.
+The timezone calculations can be found in the [date.ts](src/lib/utils/date.ts) file line 219 `deriveFormattedTimestamp`.

 ## Contact/Owner